alauda/captain/docs/captain.md

 ## Clusters

-Captain has built in support for multi-cluster, based on the kubernetes [cluster-registry](https://github.com/kubernetes/cluster-registry) project, which means you can not only install a Helm charts to the local cluster, you can also install the charts to any other cluster you specificed.
-Besides that, there is an alternative options which you can install one charts to all the clusters.
+Captain has built in support for multi-cluster, based on the kubernetes [cluster-registry](https://github.com/kubernetes/cluster-registry) project, which means you can not only install a Helm charts to the local cluster, you can also install the charts to any other cluster you specified.
+Besides that, there is an alternative option which allow you to install one charts to all the clusters.
+This can be very convenient at production environment which always have many clusters and required to install some base component to all the clusters.